pocl/pocl/doc/sphinx/source/almaif.rst

 in the section titled System-on-a-Chip design with AlmaIF Integrator.
 Make sure to check the accelerator base address from Vivado.

-Alternativaly, to run tests that generate both TTA and High-level synthesis (HLS) based accelerators for PYNQ-Z1 device you need to enable few variables in the CMAKE configuration.
+Additionally, to run tests that generate both TTA and High-level synthesis (HLS) based accelerators for PYNQ-Z1 device you need to enable few variables in the CMAKE configuration.
 First, set CMAKE variable VIVADO_PATH to point to the directory with the